passthejoe — the blog

 Starting in early 2020, I began hosting at http://nearlyfreespeech.net.
 They have a unique pay-what-you-use pricing model that ends up being very inexpensive.
 It doesn’t work like any other shared hosting you might be familiar with.
 There is no cPanel.
 It’s a homegrown interface, and the relationship between users, sites and billing is unique.
 But it works, and if you have any experience at all with running websites (or want to learn), it’s a great service.

-NearlyFreeSpeech.net runs on FreeBSD, and not the usual Linux (which is almost always CentOS).
+NearlyFreeSpeech.net runs on FreeBSD, and not the usual Linux.
 Every site includes shell access, and NFS offers many languages, utilities and other software.
 They even have Hugo, should you want to do server-side builds.
 The fact that NearlyFreeSpeech offers so much — and does all the maintenance and security — makes the service very compelling.
 If you don’t need a full VPN (and all the headaches that go along with configuring, maintaining and securing your own server), it’s hard to deny how good the service really is.

 And you have to dig a little to tease it out, but NearlyFreeSpeech.net says they won’t charge you for using bandwidth in excess of their stated cap.
 That takes away a worry that is always present with the “major” cloud providers.